lzukw/ScreenRes/README.md

 The main difference is, that there is no need to install ScreenRes, you can just use screenres.exe.
 Note, that there are also portable QRes.exe-files out there in the Internet.
 I tried one, but it didn't work for one of my Windows-machines.
 Also, I wasn't able to find a source-code of this QRes.exe-file, so I didn't trust it.

+Another difference is, that ScreenRes first clones all attaches displays, before it performs another action.

 ## Usage

 Set the screen-resolution to nnn x mmm pixels: